How to develop On-Demand Delivery App For Your Business?

 - Content Management

-With the Content Management feature, the admin can add the content of the product or service to be offered.
+With the Content Management feature, the admin can add the product or service to be offered.
 They can update the price, delivery slots and contact info.

 - Order Management

-Admins can access the information of all orders made, delivered, or canceled and customers’ feedback along with payment reports.
+Admins can access all orders made, delivered, or canceled and customers’ feedback along with payment reports.
 It can help them make informed decisions to increase the revenue of the business.

 - Customer support module

-Admin’s mobile or web app should have a customer support module where they can manage customers’ issues and communicate with them.
+Admin’s mobile or web app should have a customer support module to manage customers’ issues and communicate with them.

 - Real-time tracking

-Admins can track the delivery of orders in real-time and monitor the behavior of drivers, for example, the time they take to deliver an order and reasons for order cancelations.
+Admins can track the delivery of orders in real-time and monitor the driver’s behavior, for example, the time they take to deliver an order and reasons for order cancelations.

 - Analytics of App Usage